amandeepmittal/amanhimself.dev/src/content/blog/vale-and-github-actions.md

 There are two ways you can use Vale's CLI version locally.
 The easiest and lone-wolf approach is to install it in your development environment using one of the [available methods described in Vale's documentation](https://vale.sh/docs/install).

-If you are working in a team environment, I recommend using something like [`@vvago/vale`](https://www.npmjs.com/package/@vvago/vale), which can download Vale binary and allow you to run it.
+If you are working in a team environment, I recommend using something like [`@vvago/vale`](https://www.npmjs.com/package/@vvago/vale), which can download Vale binary and allow you to run it locally.
 In my case, it's part of our lint scripts inside the `package.json` file:

 ```json
 {